-He is quoted as saying, “I read a lot.
+He reportedly says, “I read a lot.
 I may not be an expert on a given subject, but I can hold a conversation on just about everything.”
-That knowledge extends to the cigar-making process, even down to opinions on what regions in Cuba grow the best tobacco.
+That knowledge extends to cigar-making, even down to opinions on what regions in Cuba grow the best tobacco.
 His go-to cigar?
 Romeo y Julieta, Cohiba Robustos, or Montecristo.
 From Cuba.
 He has occasionally favored Macanudo Maduros from the Dominican Republic, but none compare to his favorite Cubans.

 Jack Nicholson is a Perfectionist

-Every role he has played, Jack Nicholson movies have always reflected a complete focus of efforts.
+In every role he has played, Jack Nicholson’s movies have always reflected a complete focus on effort.
 It stems from an inherent desire for Nicholson to perfect his craft.
 That same dedication to perfection even extends to the way he lights his cigars.
 He is a firm believer in a method that famed director Roman Polanski taught him; running a flame around the entire edge of the cigar.
-When the entire tip is lit, blow out initially, then inhale.
+Then, when lighting the entire tip, blow out initially, then inhale.
 It’s the only way to lock in the flavor, and it makes a difference!
-Who are we to argue with an icon like Jack Nicholson?
+So who are we to argue with an icon like Jack Nicholson?